dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 <img alt="amino acids" src="/img/aspartame/amino-acids.png" style="max-width:75%">

 Aspartic acid is not essential in humans, meaning that if you don't eat it, your body can make it (usually from [oxaloacetic acid](https://en.wikipedia.org/wiki/Oxaloacetic_acid)).
-But that's not likely, since almost everything that has protein in it has aspartic acid, including meat, grains, dairy, vegetables, and eggs.
+But that's not likely, since almost everything with protein has aspartic acid including meat, grains, dairy, vegetables, and eggs.
 Men in the UK average 6600 mg of aspartic acid per day.

 <details markdown="1">